adnpark/adnpark/README.md

 I'm a crypto developer.

-I love to make things in crypto.
+I love to create things in crypto.

 "Make it run, make it secure, make it efficient" is the general programming process I follow.